SimonHanischSAG/WxResilience/README.md

 http://localhost:5555/invoke/wx.config.admin:replaceVariablesWithGlobalFile?wxConfigPkgName=WxResilience

-in order to load the keys of WxResilience.
-WxConfig will do that automatically
+in order to load the keys of WxResilience into the necessary Global Variables.
+WxConfig will do that automatically.

 <h4>Build & Reload</h4>